 You’ve noticed it yourself — CBD is advertised everywhere, especially if you live in a state which enjoys great marijuana tax revenues.

 There are several ways of discerning whether the oil is of the highest quality:

 - It was tested by a third-party laboratory

 - Its other ingredients are safe to consume

-In short, be extremely careful as a survey from 2017 showed that mislabelling was common practice within the industry.
+In short, be extremely careful as mislabelling is a common practice within the industry.

 When you wish to choose the right type of CBD for children, this is of the utmost importance.
 CBD oil can be:

 - Full-spectrum — this one contains CBD, THC, and all the other cannabinoids, as well as terpenes and waxes.
 If you go for this one, you will be exposing your child to a plethora of influences.

 - Broad-spectrum — the oil has a bit of everything.
 This is somewhere in-between as it was stripped down of THC.

 - Isolate — as the name suggests, this should be pure CBD, with no other cannabinoids present.
 Terpenes and other compounds are absent as well.